This psalm is simply titled To the Chief Musician. A Psalm of David.

 Out of the miry clay,

 He has put a new song in my mouth—

 Many will see it and fear,

 a.
-I waited patiently for the Lord; and He inclined to me: The idea of David waiting on or for the Lord has been common, especially in the last few psalms (Psalm 25:5, 25:21, 27:14, 37:7, 37:9).
-In the previous psalm (39:7) David waited upon the Lord without immediate answer.
+I waited patiently for the LORD; and He inclined to me: The idea of David waiting on or for the LORD has been common, especially in the last few psalms (Psalm 25:5, 25:21, 27:14, 37:7, 37:9).
+In the previous psalm (Psalm 39:7) David waited upon the LORD without immediate answer.
 Here, the answer is stated: He inclined to me, and heard my cry.

 i.
 “I waited patiently, Heb. in waiting I waited; which doubling of the word notes that he waited diligently and earnestly, patiently and perseveringly, until God should please to help him.”
 (Poole)

 ii.
-“The theme of waiting, expounded in Psalm 37, has had its painful application in Psalms 38 and 39, but now its triumphant outcome.”
+“The theme of waiting, expounded in Psalm 37, has had its painful application in Psalms 38-39, but now its triumphant outcome.”
 (Kidner)

 iii.
 “Think ye, brethren, might it not read – ‘I waited impatiently for the Lord,’ in the case of most of us?”
 (Spurgeon)